Photoshop before and after images by Rich Quindry

-The vast majority of photographers and graphic designers are only familiar with a minimal number of the tools and commands that are available in Photoshop.
+The vast majority of photographers and graphic designers are only familiar with a small number of the tools and commands that are available to them in Photoshop.
 Rich is both an internationally recognized commercial photographer and a Photoshop expert.
 This provides enormous advantages to his clients, both in the speed of delivery and reducing costs.
 His extensive experience as a commercial photographer and his Photoshop expertise provide him with a wealth of approaches to choose from to achieve the desired image.

 Almost all of Rich’s images have some enhancement done in Photoshop and other applications.
 Below are some before and after images that illustrate some of his capabilities.

 Extraordinary results require extraordinary means.

 The only other way to do this is to completely light the inside of the building with studio flash units that are triggered remotely by radio.
 This requires a crew and much more time to set up and break down.
 Even then, it’s extremely difficult to get the lighting to feel natural.

 Rich was given a prototype to photograph for use in a trade show display.
 The prototype was rushed out and lacked the desired fit and finish that the final product would hopefully have.
 When you blow up a photo for a trade show display the camera sees flaws that often aren’t very noticeable to the naked eye.
 Enhancing in Photoshop is a must if you want images that are at least as good as your competitors.

 Ad for oil company merger.